Transverse Momentum Dependent Gluon Distribution within High Energy Factorization at Next-to-Leading Order: Evolution

-where convergence of the Fourier integral requires $\overline{\alpha}_s \Delta y < 1$.
-While the above expression provides a direct generalization of the collinear result, and is been often employed in fits of the unintegrated gluon density, see {\it e.g.} \cite{Hentschinski:2012kr, Hentschinski:2013id, Chachamis:2015ona,Celiberto:2019slj}, it is not necessarily the most adequate to describe rapidity evolution of system.
+While the identification of the evolution parameter according to the $k_T$-scheme, as used above, provides a direct generalization of the collinear result and is been often employed in fits of the unintegrated gluon density, see {\it e.g.} \cite{Hentschinski:2012kr, Hentschinski:2013id, Chachamis:2015ona,Celiberto:2019slj}, it is not necessarily the most adequate to describe rapidity evolution of the system.
 An alternative form would be to identify $\eta_a$ with the maximal rapidity of the soft gluonic system, $\eta_a = y_c$ or with the rapidity of the hard final state, {\it i.e.} the Higgs boson $\eta_a = y_H$.
-While $\eta_a = y_c$ eliminates entirely the need for CS evolution, it also ignores the rapidity of the hard even (Higgs boson) in the energy evolution of the TMD PDF.
+While $\eta_a = y_c$ eliminates entirely the need for CS evolution, it also ignores the rapidity of the hard event (Higgs boson) in the energy evolution of the TMD PDF.
 The choice appears therefore to be possilbe, but inadequate.
 The choice $\eta_a = y_H$ evolves the unintegrated gluon density through BFKL evolution up to the rapidity of the hard even, while CS evolution addresses the possible differences $y_c - y_H$, where both $y_c > y_H$ and $y_c < y_H$ is possible.
-Introducing furthermore the parameter $\delta y$, which allows again to address the scale uncertainty associated with high energy factorization, {\it i.e.} high energy evolution describes dependence on $\bar{y}_H = y_H + \delta y$ and $e^{\pm \delta y}$ is taken to be of order one, one finds
+Introducing furthermore the parameter $\delta y$, which allows to address the scale uncertainty associated with high energy factorization, {\it i.e.} high energy evolution describes dependence on $\bar{y}_H = y_H + \delta y$ and $e^{\pm \delta y}$ is taken to be of order one, one finds \begin{widetext}

-where $\zeta_B^i = (M_H^2 + \qt^2)e^{-2 \delta y}$, $\zeta_B^f = (M_H^2 + \qt^2)e^{2(\bar{y}_H-y_c )}$ and $y_0$ is a parameter of the order of the hadron rapidity.
+\end{widetext} where $\zeta_B^i = (M_H^2 + \qt^2)e^{-2 \delta y}$, $\zeta_B^f = (M_H^2 + \qt^2)e^{2(\bar{y}_H-y_c )}$ and $y_0$ is a parameter of the order of the hadron rapidity.
 Note that within this frame, the TMD PDFs no longer depend on the hadron momentum fraction, but rather on rapidity.
-While this might appear strange at first sight, it is natural from the point of view of high energy factorization where the momentum fraction is -- in the case of the $k_T$-factorization scheme -- merely an evolution parameter fixed through the kinematics of the final state, while the above `rap.' scheme contains a different choice for this evolution parameter.
+While this might appear strange at first sight, it is natural from the point of view of high energy factorization where the momentum fraction is -- in the case of the $k_T$-factorization scheme -- merely an evolution parameter fixed through the kinematics of the final state, while the above rapidity scheme uses a different choice for this evolution parameter.